-The British had also made a promise to the Arabs that a united Arab country, covering most of the Arab Middle East, would result if the Ottoman Turks were defeated.
+However, the British had also promised Arab nationalists that a united Arab country, covering most of the Arab Middle East, would result if the Ottoman Turks were defeated.

-The British Army's operations in Palestine during this period were mainly directed against militant Arab groups opposed to this mass Jewish immigration.
+The British Army's operations in Palestine during this period were mainly directed against militant Arab groups who were opposed to this mass Jewish immigration.
 Violence reached a height with the Arab Revolt of 1936-39.

-The Holocaust had a major effect on the situation in Palestine.
+The Holocaust had a major impact on the situation in Palestine.
 During the Second World War (1939-45), the British restricted the entry into Palestine of European Jews escaping Nazi persecution.
-Anxious to appease the Egyptians and oil-rich Saudis, they imposed a limit on Jewish immigration.
+They had imposed a limit on Jewish immigration in the summer of 1939, anxious to end the disturbances in Palestine and to secure the support of the Egyptians and oil-rich Saudis ahead of the looming conflict in Europe.

-This provoked armed Jewish resistance, and eventually united those who looked to Britain to help establish their national homeland (the Haganah) and those who wished to use terrorism to drive the British out.
+This policy provoked armed Jewish resistance, and eventually united those who looked to Britain for help in establishing their national homeland (the Haganah) and those who wished to use terrorism to drive the British out.

 The main terrorist groups were Irgun Zvai Leumi (National Military Organisation) - ultimately led by future Israeli Prime Minister Menachem Begin - and an even more militant organisation, Lohamey Heruth Israel (Fighters for the Freedom of Israel) or LHI.